SamyamCodesavvy/password-generator-app/README.md

 ### Technologies Used:

 - **Python:** The application is built using Python.
-- **Tkinter:** GUI elements are created using the Tkinter library for Python.

 ### How to Use
 1. Run the script in your Python environment.